 You'll need to pay the cost of training and assessment.
 Speak to your outdoor activities adviser for more information.
 If you need financial support, there may be grants or funds you can access.

 How can I get started?

-- Speak to your Commissioner, who will put you in touch with your local outdoor activities adviser or water adviser.
+- Speak to your commissioner, who'll put you in touch with your local outdoor activities adviser or water adviser.

-- Your local outdoor activities adviser will be able to help you find a Girlguiding narrowboating training to attend.
+- Your local outdoor activities adviser will be able to help you with next steps, like finding a Girlguiding narrowboating training to attend.

 Renewing your qualification

-This qualification should be renewed every three years.
-To renew yours, you'll need to have a log of relevant boating sessions within the last three years, your renewal form and a copy of your up-to-date 1st Response certificate or a higher first aid qualification.
+This qualification should be renewed every 3 years.
+To renew yours, you'll need to have a log of relevant boating sessions within the last 3 years, your renewal form and a copy of your up-to-date 1st response certificate or a higher first aid qualification.
 Send these to [email protected] for your renewal to be processed.